alpha-fi/clp-contracts/docs/nearclp-usage.md

 ### Planned

-- Liquidity provision and removal via the _Pool_ page
+- Liquidity provision and withdrawal  via the _Pool_ page.
-- Integrated ERC-20 to NEP-21 conversion
+- Integrated ERC-20 to NEP-21 conversion directly on our dapp (without going to the rainbow bridge web application).
-- More rigorous error handling
+- More rigorous error handling.
-- Adding custom tokens
+- Creating new pools (currently this is available through near-cli or nearswap-cli).
-- Price oracles
+- Price oracles.

 ## nearswap-cli